rensdv06/time-log-workflow/README.md

 ## Configuration

-Changes to the workflow — like modifying the trigger, adding new steps, or simply renaming something — can be made by directly editing the [workflow file](.github/workflows/time-logging.yml).
-The only exception to this is the time zone (see [setup](#setup)).
+Simple changes to the workflow, like renaming the trigger label or the environment name, can be made by directly editing the [workflow file](.github/workflows/time-logging.yml).

+For more complex changes, like changing the trigger or adding a new step, you have 2 options:

+- Either change one of the JS scripts in the [workflow scripts folder](.github/workflows/scripts/time-logging/) directly;
+- Or change the TypeScript equivalent in the [scripts folder](scripts).
+See [development](#development) for more information on how to do this.

 There’s no separate config file like a `.env`.
 Any variables and secrets are stored in a GitHub environment, as explained in [setup](#setup).